henduino/library/docs/blog/ext/metadata.md

 source: file.js
 ```

-The filename is appended to the `repo_url` set in your `mkdocs.yml`, but can
-be prefixed with a `path` to ensure correct path resolving:

 Nama file ditambahkan ke setingan `repo_url` di dalam `mkdocs.yml`, tetapi dapat diawali dengan `path` untuk memastikan arah jalur yang benar:

 Contoh: